EMI-Group/evorl/docs/guide/quickstart.md

 ## Custom Training under Python API

-Besides training from CLI, you can also start the training through the python codes:
+Besides training from CLI, you can also start the training through the following python codes:

 ```{include} ../_static/train_demo.py
 :literal: